 The cheaper version will do for most people who want the cheapest way to get macOS running, but you’ll need to factor in the cost of a monitor, mouse and keyboard if you don't already have them.

 Prior to July 2019 Apple also sold the older-style MacBook Air at the lower price of £949/$999.
-This model had a processor that dated back to 2015, so we didn't recommend buying it at the price Apple placed on it.
-But you could, and might still be able to, find one reduced by another reseller, so it's worthy of consideration - but we'd say ignore it if if costs more than £650.
-It's just not worth it and its old components aren't particularly future proof.
+This model had a processor that dated back to 2015 and lacked the Retina display, so we didn't recommend buying it at the price Apple placed on it and we still don't recommend buying it in the unlikely event of one being sold 'as new' all those years later.

-The base model has a 1.6GHz dual-core Intel Core i5 processor with 8GB RAM and a 128GB SSD for storage. £200/£200 more gets you a Core i5 with the same RAM and double the storage.
-You only really need the latter model if you’re going to be storing a lot on the machine as the storage really is the only difference.
+As of March 2020 the base model has a 1.1GHz dual-core Intel Core i3 10th generation processor with 8GB RAM and a 256GB SSD for storage. £300/£300 more gets you a 1.1GHz quad-core Intel Core i5 with the same RAM and double the storage.

 If you think you’ll need more RAM or even more storage there are configuration options at point of purchase online but most people will be fine with the base model.
 If you need to edit video or want to play high-level games, the cheapest Macs won’t do, unfortunately.